23 Ways To Relieve Morning Sickness - Baby Chick

 various spices

-Spicy, acidic, and fried foods can irritate your digestive system, causing it to take longer to break down and digest.
+Spicy, acidic, and fried foods can irritate your digestive system, slowing its breakdown and digestion.
 Stick to bland foods and avoid those that are spicy, fried, or acidic.13

 7. Eat Food That Is Cold or at Room Temperature

-Food tends to have a stronger aroma when it’s hot, and those aromas can bring on feelings of nausea when you’re cooking.
+Food tends to have a stronger aroma when it’s hot, and those aromas can trigger nausea when you’re cooking.
 I recommend sticking to cold meals or room-temperature meals until your morning sickness subsides.

 8. Try To Avoid Foods and Smells That Trigger Your Nausea